Updated on: 11/25/2019

 After a head on vehicle collision in Kent, witnesses report seeing two people fleeing the wrong way vehicle, where an individual was found dead after it caught fire.

-The crash happened on the 9700 block of Canyon just after 10 p.m. when a silver car traveling east in the westbound lane collided head on with a red car according to witnesses.
+The car accident happened on the 9700 block of Canyon just after 10 p.m. when a silver car traveling east in the westbound lane collided head on with a red car according to witnesses.

 Witnesses to the crash assisted the two people in the red car out before emergency crews arrived to take them to the hospital for treatment.